grotaclas/PyHelpersForPDXWikis/README.md

 # Dependencies

 This project needs python version 3.10 or above (older versions might work as well). requirements.txt contains the needed python modules.
-Currently it is only colormath, but more will follow when automatic upload and wiki editing are added.
+Currently, it is only colormath and UnityPy and leb128 for CS2, but more will follow when automatic upload and wiki editing are added.
 They can be installed with pip (preferably in a [venv](https://docs.python.org/3/tutorial/venv.html)):

     python3 -m pip install -r requirements.txt